Prostitution in Madagascar: Child prostitution

 In addition to being a destination for child sex tourism, Malagasy men also use underage prostitutes.
 A study by UNICEF found that three quarters of the Malagasy men who use prostitutes go with underage girls.

 Child sex tourism has increased in the country since Mozambique tightened is laws in this area.

 Many families encourage their daughters to engage with white tourists for financial reasons.
 In some cases twelve and thirteen year olds are given French and Italian lessons in preparation for their work as prostitutes.
 Some girls in rural areas are sold as concubines, by their parents, to foreigners or wealthy cattle owners for a period of several years.

 Police corruption means there is little action against the users of underage girls.

 Several NGOs, such as the Collective for the Rights of the Child and Family (CDEF) and UNICEF, are working to improve the situation.

 Sexual health

-Although Madagascar has a low HIV prevalence for a Sub-Saharan African country (0.2% in 2016), it has of the highest rates of sexually transmitted infections (STIs) in the world.
+Although Madagascar has a low HIV prevalence for a Sub-Saharan African country (0.2% in 2016), it has one of the highest rates of sexually transmitted infections (STIs) in the world.

 Sex worker organisations, such as Fikambanaina Vehivavy Miavotena Toamasina (FIVEMITO) and Femmes Interessee au Development de Antalaha (FIDA) (which is partially funded by the World Bank), have reached agreements with local governments to issue sex workers over the age of 18 identity cards.
 These identity cards allow access to free healthcare.

 In 2016, the HIV prevalence amongst sex workers was 5.5%.